-Modeling of the Hot ISM: The Simplest Model
+4.9 Modeling of the Hot ISM: the Simplest Model

 In a simple hierarchical model of structure formation, where increasingly larger systems are formed under the action of gravity only, all structures from galaxies to galaxy groups to galaxy clusters are expected to be scaled versions of each other.
 A natural question is then whether also the hot gas permeating ETGs, groups, and clusters shows a continuity of properties, which is embodied in scaling laws followed by all these structures.
-Actually, predictions exist for such laws, within a simple model where only gravity acts, and then the mass M is the only parameter determining all the properties of a structure on a given scale (the self-similar model; Kaiser, 1986).
-If the gas evolves neglecting cooling and other forms of heating other than those linked to gravitationally induced motions, it ends in hydrostatic equilibrium at an average temperature (T_X) close to the virial temperature of the potential well where it has fallen.
-Its $L{X,GAS}$ and T_X scale then with M as power laws: $T_X \propto M^{2/3}$, $L{X,GAS} \propto T_X^2$ (for bremsstrahlung emission), and then

-$L{\rm X GAS} \propto M^{4/3}$ (Kaiser, 1986; Mo et al., 2010).
-These expectations are not fully met by the observed gas in clusters and are markedly broken by the hot ISM of ETGs, which shows instead much steeper $L{X,GAS} \propto T_X^{4.5}$ and $L{X,GAS} \propto M^3$ relations (Kim and Fabbiano, 2013; section "Global Properties of the Hot ISM: Scaling Laws").
-Moreover, these relations are tight when restricting to ETGs that are massive and slow rotators but become poorly defined, or disappear, for ETGs of medium-low luminosity L_K (Kim and Fabbiano, 2015).
-The steeper $L{X,GAS}-T_X$ relation indicates that gas is less X-ray luminous than predicted, at any given T_X ; an effect of this kind is produced if the gas density is lower than expected, which comes from a loss of gas and/or a form of gas heating that prevented compression (e.g., Voit, 2005).
-Indeed, deviations from the simple self-similar model are easy to foresee in ETGs: the hot gas originated also within the galaxy, not only from cosmological infall, and underwent significant cooling and heating, as detailed in sections "Cooling and Evolution of the Hot ISM", "The Mass Deposition Problem", "AGN Heating", and "The Various Forms and Effects of the SMBH Accretion Output".
-The effects of these "nongravitational" processes were naturally more dramatic in ETGs with a shallower potential well than groups and clusters.
+Actually, predictions exist for such laws, within a simple model where only gravity acts, and then the mass M is the only parameter determining all the properties of a structure on a given scale (the self-similar model; Kaiser 1986).
+If the gas evolves neglecting cooling, and other forms of heating other than those linked to gravitationally induced motions, it ends in hydrostatic equilibrium at an average temperature (T_X) close to the virial temperature of the potential well where it has fallen.
+Its $L{X,GAS}$ and T_X scale then with M as power laws: $T_X \propto M^{2/3}$, $L{X,GAS} \propto T_X^2$ (for bremsstrahlung emission), and then $L{X,GAS} \propto M^{4/3}$ (Kaiser 1986; Mo et al. 2010).
+These expectations are not fully met by the observed gas in clusters, and are markedly broken by the hot ISM of ETGs, which shows instead much steeper $L{X,GAS} \propto T_X^{4.5}$ and $L{X,GAS} \propto M^3$ relations (Kim & Fabbiano 2013; Section 3.2).
+Moreover, these relations are tight when restricting to ETGs that are massive and slow rotators, but become poorly defined, or disappear, for ETGs of medium-low luminosity L_K (Kim & Fabbiano 2015).
+The steeper $L{X,GAS}-T_X$ relation indicates that gas is less X-ray luminous than predicted, at any given T_X ; an effect of this kind is produced if the gas density is lower than expected, which comes from a loss of gas, and/or a form of gas heating that prevented compression (e.g., Voit 2005).
+Indeed, deviations from the simple self-similar model are easy to foresee in ETGs: the hot gas originated also within the galaxy, not only from cosmological infall, and underwent significant cooling and heating, as detailed in Sections 4.5-4.8.
+The effects of these 'non gravitational' processes were naturally more dramatic in ETGs with a shallower potential well than groups and clusters.
 A more complex picture of the hot ISM evolution in ETGs that aims at reproducing its observed X-ray properties in the local universe is illustrated below.